wwpass/gluu/INSTALLATION.md

-To obtain an application certificate and private key go to [wwpass.com](https://wwpass.com), click **Sign Up** to create a developer account and **Log In** if you already have an account.
+To obtain an application certificate and private key go to [wwpass.com](https://wwpass.com), click **Sign Up** to create a developer account or **Log In** if you already have an account.
 Then follow the website instructions to register your application domain and issue the application certificate.